While every person who is injured in a car accident in Ontario has an accident benefits claim, not everyone will have a tort claim.

 The system in Ontario is intended to limit tort actions to more serious claims.
 A deductible is applied to awards of general damages for pain and suffering.
 The amount of this deductible is significant and varies depending on the date of your accident.
 If the amount of general damages exceeds a certain level, the deductible may be waived.

 In addition, in order to sue for pain and suffering, you must have sustained a certain level of impairment.
-This is known as the “threshold”.
-The threshold generally requires a person to have suffered an injury that results in serious and permanent impairment.
+This is known as the “threshold” and generally requires a person to have suffered an injury that results in serious and permanent impairment.
 The exact interpretation of the threshold definition is constantly evolving as a result of cases coming out of the courts as well as changes to the regulations under the Insurance Act.

-In many cases, because of the requirement that your injury must be a permanent impairment, it may not be known immediately following the motor vehicle accident whether or not you will have a threshold crossing injury.
+In many cases, because of the requirement that your injury must be a permanent impairment, it may not be known immediately following a motor vehicle accident whether or not you will have a threshold-crossing injury.
+For more information on Motor Vehicle Accident (MVA) tort claims, it is best to consult with an experienced Barrie lawyer who is familiar with the varying types of auto collision claims available to injured victims.

 In addition to pain and suffering, you can advance a tort claim for pecuniary or financial losses as a result of a motor vehicle accident.
 Typically, the main area of economic loss will be: